cdisc-org/DataExchange-ODM-LinkML/docs/Origin.md

     required: true
   Source:
     name: Source
-    description: I ndicates the party responsible for the data's origin type.
+    description: Indicates the party responsible for the data's origin type.
     comments:
     - 'Optional

-      range:text
+      range: text

       The list of allowable Origin/@Source attribute values is provided in the CDISC Controlled Terminology, Define-XML package. * Users are encouraged to refer